onlinebacon/60-nm-per-degree/README.md

 ### The Geometry of Four Points

-There is still a deeper problem to be explored, because this relationship can provide us with long distances between points on Earth's surface, and again, with the help of geometry or with scaled down models, we can determine whether this distances could or could not exist within a flat surface.
+There is still a deeper problem to be explored, because this relationship can provide us with long distances between points on Earth's surface, and again, with the help of geometry or with scaled down models, we can determine whether these distances could or could not exist within a flat surface.

 If it's not clear that with distances between points it's possible to rule out they being on a plane, try picturing four points on the same plane that have the same distance between all pairs of points.
 If you immediately thought of a square, notice that the four pairs of adjacent points forming the sides of the square are equidistant, however opposing points that form diagonals in this square are at a larger distance apart, around 41.4% larger.